Best Home Warranty Companies of 2026

 Key takeaway

 Some home warranty companies seem designed to delay, deny and frustrate rather than provide real protection.
-If you’re considering a plan, read your entire contract carefully, understand what’s covered and document every interaction from the start.
+If you’re considering a plan, make sure you understand what’s covered and document every interaction from the start.

 How much does a home warranty cost?

-Home warranties cost $684 a year, on average, as of June 2025.
+Home warranties cost $791 per year on average.
 The total cost of a home warranty depends on your base plan’s premium, service call fees and any add-ons you opt for.

 Monthly or annual premiums